 S.B.
 No. 844 introduces amendments to the Local Government Code regarding the procedures for changes to zoning regulations and district boundaries.
-A new definition for "proposed comprehensive zoning change" is added, which includes changes that allow for increased residential development, the adoption of a new zoning code or map, or the establishment of a zoning overlay district.
-The bill also specifies that municipalities must provide notice of public hearings for zoning changes through both an official newspaper and their website if applicable.
-Additionally, it establishes protest procedures for certain proposed changes that are not classified as comprehensive zoning changes, requiring written protests from property owners based on specific percentage criteria.
+A new definition for "proposed comprehensive zoning change" is added, which includes municipal proposals that allow for increased residential development, the adoption of a new zoning code or map, or the establishment of a zoning overlay district.
+Additionally, the bill mandates that municipalities must provide notice of public hearings regarding zoning changes in both an official newspaper and, if applicable, on their website.

 Senate Committee Report: Local Government Code 211.006 (Local Government Code 211)